-- The amount of the loss or the relief
+- the amount of the loss or relief

 It would help HMRC process the claim if it also stated the legislation under which it is being made.

-Paragraph 2(3) Schedule 1B says that the claim shall relate to the later year and so the earlier year is unaffected.
-For example:
+Sch 1B Para 2(3) says that the claim shall relate to the later year and so the earlier year is unaffected.

 Mary has a trading loss of £20,000 for the accounting period ended on 30 September 2005.

 She wishes to carry back the loss, under ICTA88/S380, to the earlier year.
 The claim is for a 2005-06 loss as the loss arose in that year and it will be carried back to 2004-05.

 This point was established in the case of Norton v Thompson (SpC399) where the taxpayer had contended that the claim had the effect of re-opening the earlier year and reducing the tax payable for the earlier year.

 This means that the tax due for each year can be ascertained with certainty, on the basis of the events of that year, and is not contingent on later events arising in later years.